Pete Carroll’s solution to Seahawks’ second-half offensive woes? ‘We have to run it more’

 As the Seahawks began to face better defenses — including three games against the Rams, who led the league in total defense and pass defense this season— they reined in their passing game.

 One reason, as Carroll alluded to Monday, was to cut down on turnovers.
-The Seahawks had 10 turnovers in three games of a four-game midseason span that resulted in three losses.
-That included seven interceptions by Wilson (he had just seven in the other 14 games this year).
+The Seahawks had 10 turnovers in three losses during a four-game midseason span.
+That included seven interceptions by Wilson, who had just seven in the other 14 games this season.

-Seattle was 12-0 this year in games when it had one or fewer turnovers, and 0-5 when it didn’t, including Saturday when a pick-six in the second quarter helped turn the game.
+Seattle was 12-0 this season when it had one or fewer turnovers and 0-5 when it didn’t.
+That included Saturday, when a pick-six in the second quarter helped turn the game.

-Seattle was sixth in the NFL in percentage of passing plays through the first eight games of the season at 62.45 but finished the year 14th at 59.59 (the Seahawks had a pass-to-run percentage of 54.34 in 2019, 27th in the NFL).
+Seattle was sixth in the NFL in percentage of passing plays through the first eight games of the season at 62.45 but finished the season 14th at 59.59.
+The Seahawks had a pass-to-run percentage of 54.34 in 2019, 27th in the NFL.

-As Carroll noted, Seattle won its last four games of the regular season — and six of seven overall — when it dialed down the passing somewhat, winning with a formula focused on defense and ball control.
+As Carroll noted, Seattle won its last four games of the regular season — and six of the final seven — when it dialed down the passing, winning with a formula focused on defense and ball control.

-“It’s not just the running game,’’ Carroll said.
+“It’s not just the running game,” Carroll said.
 “It is the style of passes that will help us some.
 But we have to get after it a little bit differently.
 As it unfolded in the end of the season, it became really obvious.
 In the last four or five games, it became really obvious.
-Remember, I don’t mind, winning 20-9.
+Remember, I don’t mind winning 20-9.
 I don’t mind winning 17-14.
 I want to win controlling the game.
 That means we don’t give them the football.
 We gave them the football a couple times in this game.
-It was the difference.’’
+It was the difference.”

-What was also the difference was going just 2-14 on third downs and 0-5 in the first half, continuing a perplexing trend in which the Seahawks, for all their offensive prowess at times during the season, were just 27th in third-down conversion rate at just over 38%.
+Another difference was third-down conversions.
+The Seahawks were just 2-for-14 on third down, including 0-for-5 in the first half.
+The Seahawks, for all their offensive prowess at times, were just 27th in third-down conversion rate this season at just over 38%.

-Running the ball better, Carroll thinks, might help keep Seattle out of more third-and-longs.
-Seattle had 38 third downs of 10 yards or longer this year, converting just two, while going 76-189 overall.
+Running the ball better, Carroll believes, can help keep Seattle out of more third-and-long situations.
+The Seahawks had 38 third downs of 10 yards or longer this season and converted just two.
+They were 76-for-189 overall.

-“Third down has got to be better,’’ Carroll said.
+“Third down has got to be better,” Carroll said.

-Statistically, Seattle had some success running the ball on the Rams early, with 72 yards on 12 carries (though 14 came on a Chris Carson run on second-and-34 and 17 on a scramble by Wilson).
+Seattle had some success running the ball on the Rams early, with 72 yards on 12 carries, though 14 came on a Chris Carson run on second-and-34 and 17 on a scramble by Wilson.

-Seattle had less success running as the game wore on, with 64 yards on 13 carries in the second half, but just 36 on 11 carries from Carson and Carlos Hyde.
+The Seahawks had less success running as the game wore on.
+They had 64 yards on 13 carries in the second half, but just 36 on 11 carries from Carson and Carlos Hyde.

-What also shifted in the second half of the year was the strength of the defenses Seattle played — of the Seahawks’ final nine games, including the playoffs, seven came against teams that ranked in the top 13 in the NFL this year in yards allowed per game.
+What also shifted in the second half of the season was the strength of the defenses the Seahawks faced.
+Of their final nine opponents, including the playoffs, seven came had defenses ranked in the top 13 in the NFL in yards allowed per game.

-But what shifted as well was the strength of Seattle’s defense, particularly after the addition of Carlos Dunlap and the return of Jamal Adams.
+The strength of Seattle’s defense also shifted, particularly after the addition of end Carlos Dunlap and the return of safety Jamal Adams.

-With the Seahawks hoping to keep much of that defense intact, Carroll seems to be hinting strongly at going back to the tried-and-true philosophy of the Legion of Boom days of running, ball control and defense.
+The Seahawks hope to keep much of that defense intact, and Carroll seemed to hint strongly at returning to the tried-and-true philosophy of the Legion of Boom days — running, ball control and defense.

-Who will run the ball in 2021, though, remains one of Seattle’s key questions entering the offseason as both Carson and Hyde are free agents while Rashaad Penny, who has one year left on his contract, played just three games this year (Carroll indicated he hopes both return, which is what he’d be expected to say at this point).
+Who will run the ball in 2021, though, remains one of Seattle’s key questions entering the offseason.
+Carson and Hyde are free agents, and Rashaad Penny, who has one year left on his contract, played just three games this season.
+Carroll indicated he hopes Carson and Hyde return.

-And as Carroll made sure to highlight, the offense could hardly be called a failure this year after setting a team record with 459 points, doing so in what was also the first year in franchise history when the Seahawks did not get either a defensive or special teams touchdown (Carroll said he didn’t anticipate changes to his coaching staff, though it has already been announced that his son, Brennan, who was the run game coordinator, is leaving to become offensive coordinator at the University of Arizona while passing game coordinator Dave Canales has reportedly interviewed for the OC job at Vanderbilt).
+And as Carroll made sure to highlight, the offense could hardly be called a failure this season after setting a team record with 459 points.
+And that point total was reached without a defensive or special-teams touchdown for the first time in franchise history.

+Carroll said he didn’t anticipate changes to his coaching staff.
+But his son, Brennan, who was the run-game coordinator, is leaving to become offensive coordinator at the University of Arizona, and passing-game coordinator Dave Canales has reportedly interviewed for the offensive-coordinator job at Vanderbilt.

-“I want to see if we can run the ball more effectively to focus the play of the opponents and see if we can force them to do things like we’d like them to do more,’’ Carroll concluded.
-“Like we have been able to do in the past.’’
+“I want to see if we can run the ball more effectively to focus the play of the opponents and see if we can force them to do things like we’d like them to do more,” Carroll concluded.
+“Like we have been able to do in the past.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.